Stefan Wolpe: Life

 In 1938, Wolpe moved to New York City.
+In 1945 he became an American citizen and started teaching at the Brooklyn School of Music.
 He briefly met his daughter in London in 1946.
 There, during the fifties, he associated with the abstract expressionist painters.
 He was introduced to them by his third wife, the poet Hilda Morley.
 From 1952 to 1956 he was director of music at Black Mountain College.
+Some of his most important compositions were written here, including “Symphony for Twenty Four Instruments” and “Enactments for Three Pianos”.

-On January 24, 1956, he was appointed to the faculty at the C.W.
+In 1956, he was appointed to the faculty at the C.W.
 Post College of Long Island University in Brookville, New York.
 He also lectured at the summer schools in Darmstadt in Germany.
 His pupils included Jack Behrens, Herbert Brün, Morton Feldman, David Tudor, Matthew Greenbaum, John Carisi, M. William Karlins, Gil Evans, George Russell, Robert D. Levin, Boyd McDonald, Ralph Shapey, Ursula Mamlok, Netty Simons, and Beatrice Witkin.

 His works from this time sometimes used the twelve-tone technique, were sometimes diatonic, were sometimes based on the Arabic scales (such as maqam saba) he had heard in Palestine and sometimes employed some other method of tonal organisation.

+In 1971, Wolpe completed his last composition, "Piece for Trumpet and Seven Instruments" for the trumpeter Ronald Anderson.
 Wolpe developed Parkinson's disease in 1964, and died in New York City in 1972.